-The film will be available online for free, providing anyone the opportunity to watch, engage in conversation, and join in on helping to spread awareness or work towards building better solutions.
-It will also be posted on American Express’ YouTube channel and here on SpentMovie.com, where further information is available, including more information about the issue and how to get involved.
+The film is available online for free, providing anyone the opportunity to watch, engage in conversation, and join in on helping to spread awareness or work towards building better solutions.
+It can also be viewed on American Express’ YouTube channel, Amex NOW interactive TV channel and connected TV application, Pivot TV, as a podcast on iTunes and here at SpentMovie.com, where further information is available, including more information about the issue and how to get involved.

 No. These services are filling a need for many Americans and are often the only feasible financial options available for people who are unable to have their needs met in the traditional banking system.
 That being said, many of these services are costly options.
 There is still a great need and an opportunity for the industry to provide financially underserved Americans with more affordable and accessible options.